 Reducing noise from monitors

 When a monitor breaches, it creates an Alert that triggers a notification based on the Audiences configured in the monitor.
 If a monitor breaches repeatedly, this can result in repetitive notifications.
-Monte Carlo offers a few ways to control how breaches are grouped and when notifications are sent.
+Monte Carlo offers per-monitor controls to manage notification noise.

 Table Monitors